Popcorn-Driven Robotic Actuators

 IEEE Spectrum: Where did you get the idea to use popcorn in all of these different ways?
 Why do you think nobody has tried this before?

 Steven Ceron: My advisor, Kirstin Petersen, was actually the one that came up with the idea several weeks before I joined the lab, and she was thinking of a new type of soft/compliant actuator that would be biodegradable and demonstrate large changes in mechanical properties.
-It’s definitely a new concept for biodegradable actuators and at first glance it might seem silly to use something as random as popcorn, but as we show in the paper, the mechanical properties drastically change upon actuation and the expansion can be quite large, and these characteristics can be used to our advantage.
+It’s definitely a new concept for biodegradable actuators, and at first glance it might seem silly to use something as random as popcorn, but as we show in the paper, the mechanical properties drastically change upon actuation and the expansion can be quite large, and these characteristics can be used to our advantage.

 How much variability is there between the unpopped and popped characteristics of different varieties of popcorn, and how does this affect the way that popcorn can be optimally used in robotics?

 About the same temperature is needed to pop the different types of kernels.
-The final size of the popped kernels however can vary drastically depending on the method of heating.
+The final size of the popped kernels, however, can vary drastically depending on the method of heating.
 For example, using our current setup for directing hot air to the popcorn kernels, we get a volumetric expansion ratio of about 5, but with a microwave oven we can get up to 15 times the original volume.
 The amount of expansion is also going to affect the amount of force that is exerted when the kernel pops, so this means we could have a good amount of control over the exerted force simply by choosing the heating method.

 What are some potential applications where the irreversible nature of popcorn’s state change wouldn’t be a problem?

-We could imagine a scenario where we need an isolated chamber to be hollow at first and then must be filled with a material that, for example, could serve as thermal insulation.
+We could imagine a scenario where we need an isolated chamber to be hollow at first and must then be filled with a material that, for example, could serve as thermal insulation.
 The kernels would be able to flow as a granular fluid into the desired site and then pop upon heating within the chamber.
-If the chamber needs to be emptied then we could simply flow water through it to dissolve the popcorn and push it out.
+If the chamber needs to be emptied, then we could simply flow water through it to dissolve the popcorn and push it out.

 The paper mentions that you’d like to design “stand-alone popcorn-driven robots.”
 Can you describe how those robots might work, what they would look like, and what they’d be able to do?

-We have thought of different possibilities but one interesting demonstration would be a small robot that can hold a packed chamber of kernels.
+We have thought of different possibilities, but one interesting demonstration would be a small robot that can hold a packed chamber of kernels.
 The robot would be able to rapidly/locally heat a single kernel and push it out of the robot, simultaneously filling an open region with popped kernels and propelling the robot forward.
 We would be able to fill empty isolated spaces (maybe for thermal insulation, or added structural support) without having to open up the area.

 What kind of response did the paper get at ICRA?

 People were genuinely interested in the topic and what the possible applications of this novel robotic actuator could be.
-It’s definitely the first work of its kind so we really hope that it will motivate others to consider non-traditional materials, even something as random as popcorn, when developing new types of actuators and robotic devices.
+It’s definitely the first work of its kind, so we really hope that it will motivate others to consider non-traditional materials, even something as random as popcorn, when developing new types of actuators and robotic devices.

 What are you working on next?

-I did this work when I first arrived to Professor Petersen’s lab, so I have been exploring different projects throughout the field.
+I did this work when I first arrived at Professor Petersen’s lab, so I have been exploring different projects throughout the field.
 I am switching gears now to study how we can leverage embodied intelligence and adaptability in soft robots to reduce the cost and control complexity required for a large robot collective.

 Comments